Roboroads/laravel-tinker/README.md

 # Laravel Tinker

 <!-- Plugin description -->
-Adds a way to write php in PhpStorm/IDEA and run it directly as if through `laravel artisan tinker` - allowing you to quickly run a piece of code with all your Laravel classes.
+Adds a way to write php in PhpStorm/IDEA and run it directly as if through `laravel artisan tinker` - allowing you to quickly run a piece of code with all your Laravel classes - with the added benefit of having your IDE's autocompletion, code colors and error inspections.

 Open/Run the console under Tools -> Run Tinker Console